NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 - #### A file name is a principal identifier of a file Good file names contain useful clues to the content, status, and version of a file, uniquely identify a file, and help classify and sort files.
 File names that reflect the file content also facilitate searching and discovering files.
 In collaborative research, it is essential to keep track of changes and edits to files via the file name.
 - #### The file naming strategy should be consistent in time and among different people In quantitative and qualitative research, file naming should be systematic and consistent across all files in the study.
-A group of cooperating researchers should follow the same file-naming strategy, and file names should be independent of the file's location on a computer.
+A group of cooperating researchers should follow the same file naming strategy, and file names should be independent of the file's location on a computer.

 ### Naming files and folders